CtrlK

 Completeness

-Clearly answers both 'what' (audits AI assistant code plugins for security vulnerabilities, best practices, compliance, quality standards) and 'when' (explicit 'Use when assessing security or running audits' clause with trigger phrases).
-Both components are present and explicit.
+It answers both 'what' (audits code plugins for security/best-practices/compliance/quality) and 'when' with an explicit 'Use when assessing security or running audits' clause plus trigger phrases.

 3 / 3